AdamDavidHill/archery-pb-report/README.md

 ### Output

-For the moment this client just writes a text file called "test.csv" into the exexucting directory.
+For the moment this client just writes a text file called "test.csv" into the executing directory.